 Gone are the days when marketing was linear, and app users took predictable journeys.
 A channel might drive great installs one day, then tank by tomorrow due to an algorithm change or privacy update.
 If you rely too heavily upon one source for mobile user acquisition (UA), then you are at the mercy of things you have little to no control over.
 This is when diversification marketing becomes your safety net.
 More importantly, it provides you with the lever of sustained scaling.

-By engaging in balanced top-of-funnel (ToFu) sources, and bottom-of-funnel (BoFu) sources, while dynamically allocating budgets, you are also building optionality.
 This flexibility gives you more options to stop unproductive campaigns, or scale things that work, without shutting off your entire growth engine.
-And, as app teams begin their move from vanity metrics to deep performance, diversification can be a mechanism for discovering, and scaling true incrementality.
+And, as app teams begin their move from vanity metrics to deep performance, diversification marketing can be a mechanism for discovering, and scaling true incrementality.

 7 Steps to Master Diversification Marketing for Your App

-In order to benefit from diversification marketing strategy, aapp teams must go beyond surface-level experimentation.
+In order to benefit from diversification marketing strategy, app teams must go beyond surface-level experimentation.
 It takes a deliberate methodical process, rooted in data.
 It is a continuous and flexible process that can adapt over time as you grow as a team and change as an audience and industry.
 Below are seven practical steps that will help you develop an effective diversification strategy for growth and sustainability:

-Step Two: Build Diversification Around User Intent, Not Just Channels
+2. Build Diversification Around User Intent, Not Just Channels

-Step Three: Don’t Sleep on Underused and Emerging Channels
+3. Don’t Sleep on Underused and Emerging Channels

-Step Four: Run Tests in Agile Sprints, Not Massive Rollouts
+4. Run Tests in Agile Sprints, Not Massive Rollouts

-Step Six: Creative Needs to Match Channel Language
+6. Creative Needs to Match Channel Language

-Step Seven: Incrementality: The KPI That Actually Matters
+7. Incrementality: The KPI That Actually Matters

 Diversification Marketing Is No Longer a Choice